Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 Break Iran internally so it can no longer act externally.

-This is the Yinon logic applied at its most ambitious scale.
+This is the Yinon doctrine applied at its most ambitious scale.

 Diversity Reframed as Vulnerability